Biplane fighter aces

 Nationalist records do not confirm this loss.

-1a/Gr.
-21 - six I-16s from Caspe under the command of Aguirre
+1a/21 - six I-16s from Caspe under the command of Manuel Aguirre López

-5a/Gr.
-21 - seven I-16s from Escatrón under the command of Ivanov
+5a/21 - seven I-16s from Escatrón under the command of Ivanov (and including Ivan Devotchenko)

-Only the I-15s took part in the main attack with the I-16s providing air coverage.
-About 60 planes were claimed destroyed and damaged but the real total losses were only three Ju52s, six CR.32s and three He46s.
+About 60 planes were claimed destroyed and damaged by the I-15s but the real total losses were only three Ju 52s, six CR.32s and three He 46s.
 Other aircraft were damaged by fire.
 The Republican aircraft only suffered one damaged I-15.
-This aircraft was from the 1.
-Escuadrilla and it was unserviceable that afternoon.
+This aircraft was from the 1a Escuadrilla and it was unserviceable that afternoon.

-During the attack Serov claimed some aircraft destroyed on the ground.
+During the attack kapitan Serov claimed some aircraft destroyed on the ground. kapitan Ivan Yeremenko also took part in this attack and according to some sources he led the whole attack.

 He was awarded a second Order of the Red Banner on 22 October 1937.